Posted on Sunday, September 1st, 2024 at 9:00 am

 - Your ability to return to work in some capacity

-Keep in mind that accepting a settlement often means giving up your right to future medical benefits related to your injury.
+Remember that accepting a settlement often means giving up your right to future medical benefits related to your injury.
 That’s why it’s crucial to consult an experienced workers’ compensation attorney before agreeing to any settlement offer.

 Permanent Partial Disability Benefits